Notice of Privacy Practices

 YOUR RIGHTS REGARDING PROTECTED HEALTH INFORMATION ABOUT YOU

-- Right to Inspect and Copy.
 You have the right to inspect and receive a copy of the billing and health information that may be used to make decisions about your care.
 You have the right to request that the copy be provided in an electronic form or format.
-If the form or format is not readily producible, Gundersen Tri-County will work with you to provide it in a reasonable electronic form or format.
-You also have the right to request that the electronic copy of your health information be sent to a third party in an electronic form or format agreed upon between you and Gundersen Tri-County.
+If the form or format is not readily producible, Gundersen Moundview Hospital and Clinics will work with you to provide it in a reasonable electronic form or format.
+You also have the right to request that the electronic copy of your health information be sent to a third party in an electronic form or format agreed upon between you and Gundersen Moundview Hospital and Clinics.

-To inspect or receive a copy of the health information that may be used to make decisions about you, please contact Medical Records in the Health Information Management Department, 18601 Lincoln Street, Whitehall, Wisconsin 54773, 715-538-4361, Extension 64170.
+To inspect or receive a copy of the health information that may be used to make decisions about you, please contact Medical Records in the Health Information Management Department, 402 West Lake Street, Friendship, Wisconsin 53934, (608) 339-8375.
 Please note that a request to inspect your health care record means that you may examine them at a convenient time, upon making an appointment with Medical Records.

 We may deny your request to inspect and receive a copy in certain, very limited, circumstances.
 If you are denied access to your health information, you may request that the denial be reviewed.
-Another licensed health care professional chosen by Gundersen Tri-County Hospital and Clinics or Gundersen Health System will review your request and the denial.
+Another licensed health care professional chosen by Gundersen Moundview Hospital and Clinics will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

-In certain cases, we may deny your request for an amendment if information: (1) was not created by us or if the person or entity that created the information is no longer available to make the amendment; (2) is not part of the health information kept by or for Gundersen Tri-County; (3) is not part of the information which you would be permitted to inspect and copy; or (4) is accurate and complete.
+In certain cases, we may deny your request for an amendment if information: (1) was not created by us or if the person or entity that created the information is no longer available to make the amendment; (2) is not part of the health information kept by or for Gundersen Moundview Hospital and Clinics; (3) is not part of the information which you would be permitted to inspect and copy; or (4) is accurate and complete.

 To request an amendment, please contact our Privacy Officer.

-You have a right to request a restriction on the health information we disclose to your health plan if the disclosure is for the purpose of carrying out payment or healthcare operations and is not otherwise required by law; and the health information pertains solely to a health care item or service for which you, or the person other than the health plan on your behalf, has paid Gundersen Tri-County in full for that health care item or service.
-If you wish to request restrictions on the health information we disclose to your health plan, please contact: Director of Revenue Cycle, 18601 Lincoln Street, Whitehall, Wisconsin 54773, 715-538-4361, 64172.
+You have a right to request a restriction on the health information we disclose to your health plan if the disclosure is for the purpose of carrying out payment or healthcare operations and is not otherwise required by law; and the health information pertains solely to a healthcare item or service for which you, or the person other than the health plan on your behalf, has paid Gundersen Moundview Hospital and Clinics in full for that healthcare item or service.
+If you wish to request restrictions on the health information we disclose to your health plan, please contact: Executive Director of Revenue Cycle, 1900 South Avenue, NCA3-02, La Crosse, Wisconsin 54601, (608) 775-4370.

 To request confidential communications, you must specify how or where you wish to be contacted.
 Your request must be submitted in writing to our Privacy Officer.